ysyk2021/the-ai-empowerment-companion-techniques-and-strategies-for-personal-growth-and-fulfillment-with/src/chapter-7-3.md

-# Addressing Ethical Considerations in Using AI for Creative Empowerment

 While artificial intelligence (AI) can enhance creativity and innovation, there are also ethical considerations to be aware of when using AI for creative empowerment.
 In this chapter, we will explore some of these issues and discuss ways to address them.